 Always take raw Garlic with food or it can upset your stomach.
 It’s great mashed, mixed with plain yogurt and served on rice.
 This was one of my Mother’s favorite foods, an Armenian specialty.
 When my mother was living with me, we would eat it almost daily for breakfast.
 Yum!
 Remember, in the olden days people would wear cloves of garlic around their neck to keep the plagues at bay.
 Great for ‘social distancing’ as well.

 5. Culinary Herbs

 Don’t forget, some of our most medicinal herbs are in the kitchen cupboard: Clove, Rosemary, Sage, Thyme, Oregano.
-(See Suggested Herbal Supports for Influenza/Influenza Like Illness in the Event of a Pandemic by Lora Krall, R.N. and this blog post by Helen Ward, Director of the Science & Art of Herbalism.)
+(See Herbal Recommendations for Influenza and Viral Illness in the Event of a Pandemic by Lora Krall, R.N. and this blog post by Helen Ward, Director of the Science & Art of Herbalism.)
 Well-known herbalist and educator 7Song created this handout that contains good information on other herbs to consider.

 Eat seaweed daily.
 Aside from the fact that it’s unbelievably nourishing (seaweed contains more minerals and trace minerals than any land vegetable!), seaweed is very immuno-protective and a great aid in building and protecting our immune system.
 I recommend seaweed from Ryan Drum and Larch Hanson.

 7. Up Your Vitamin C and A Intake.